 after a working life of nearly 50 years, I still don’t know how best to describe my occupation.
 It is certainly not ‘retired’.

 I divide my time between the two places I call home, Aberystwyth, Wales and Unst, Shetland.

 For 20 years I worked for BBC Radio.
 I presented ‘Sunday’ on Radio 4 and was a regular member of the ‘World at One’ and ‘World Tonight’ reporting teams.
 I was also for a time Religious Affairs Correspondent.
 Then, working with my daughter Caroline Gilson, I was a television producer/director.

 We made programmes for all the main UK channels - including the ITV series 'Redcoats' and the award-winning 'Elvis and the Presleytarians' for BBC 1.
 We also made a children’s animation series with The Unst Animation Studio for Channel FIVE.
 At the same time I have been a writer, having had 26 books published to date.
-In parallel with these two careers I have worked as a cartoonist and caricaturist for a wide range of national newspapers and I have illustrated several books, most recently Richard Coles’ two bestsellers about ‘Improbable Saints’.
+In parallel with these two careers I have worked as a cartoonist and caricaturist for a wide range of national newspapers and I have illustrated several books, including Richard Coles’ two bestsellers about ‘Improbable Saints’.

 Currently, I am focusing on my work as an artist and writer.
 I have an MA in Fine Art from The University for the Creative Arts in Canterbury.
 In 1998 I was awarded a PhD in theology for my research into the rare and intriguing phenomena of stigmata.

 Miscellaneous facts about my life include once having held the world record for the longest after dinner speech; having had a successful kidney transplant 29 years ago; and currently struggling to learn welsh!